codescapade/codescapade.github.io/src/projects/aeons-game-engine.md

 released: (archived)
 weight: 5
 cover: /projects/images/aeons-game-engine/cover.png
-description: A cross platform 2D game engine.
+description: A cross-platform 2D game engine.
 draft: false
 ---

 ![aeons-logo](/projects/images/aeons-game-engine/logo.png)
-[Aeons](https://github.com/codescapade/aeons) is a cross platform 2D game engine I'm working on.
-I tried to make it flexible so you can decide yourself how to use it.
+[Aeons](https://github.com/codescapade/aeons) is a cross-platform 2D game engine I'm working on.
+I tried to make it flexible so you can decide how to use it.
 It is a combination of the things I liked from the other game engines I have used over the years.

 There are ECS elements in it that you can use and a lot of the systems that are built in use that, but you don't have to use it if you don't want to.
 The Scene class has an `update` and `render` loop that you can use.
 Entities also have an update and render loop so you can just have entities in an array and update and render them in the scene.